metalbear-co/mirrord.dev/content/docs/overview/configuration.md

 [`feature.network.incoming.mode`](#feature-network-incoming-mode) is set to `"stealer" `, and you want to avoid redirecting traffic from some ports (for example, traffic from a health probe, or other heartbeat-like traffic).

+#### feature.network.incoming.listen_ports {#feature-network-incoming-listen_ports}

+Mapping for local ports to actually used local ports.
+When application listens on a port while steal/mirror is active we fallback to random ports to avoid port conflicts.
+Using this configuration will always use the specified port.
+If this configuration doesn't exist, mirrord will try to listen on the original port and if it fails it will assign a random port

+This is useful when you want to access ports exposed by your service locally For example, if you have a service that listens on port `80` and you want to access it, you probably can't listen on `80` without sudo, so you can use `[[80, 4480]]` then access it on `4480` while getting traffic from remote `80`.
+The value of `port_mapping` doesn't affect this.

+#### feature.network.incoming.port_mapping {#feature-network-incoming-port_mapping}

+Mapping for local ports to remote ports.

+This is useful when you want to mirror/steal a port to a different port on the remote machine.
+For example, your local process listens on port `9333` and the container listens on port `80`.
+You'd use `[[9333, 80]]`

 #### feature.network.incoming.ignore_localhost {#feature-network-incoming-ignore_localhost}